Code-Institute-Submissions/AdventureCall/README.md

 ## User Stories

+As a user/player of the game I want to have a fun experience with some pay off at the end.
+As a user/plyaer of the game I want some kind of personalisation of my experience so that I can feel more connected to the experience.
+As a fan of fantasy/role playing games I want references to the tropes associated with these games.
+As a fan of the original limmy sketch I want to have references to the show so that it will make the game more fun.

 ## Wireframes

 Basic wireframes for this project were created using Balsamiq and you can find a link to the balsamiq project file [here](!)